guillefix/transflower-lightning/README.md

-# mt-lightning
-multimodal transformer

-This repo holds the code to perform experiments with multimodal transformers, with a focus on stochastic continuous modalities (e.g. movement, or speech), as outputs.
+This repo holds the code to perform experiments with the multimodal autoregressive probabilistic model [Transflower](link).

+# Overview of the repo

-It is structured on folders which hold the code or assets for different parts of the workflow.
+It is structured into folders which hold the code or assets for different parts of the workflow.
 I am using a general framework which was inspired by the CycleGAN project, and then modified to work with [Pytorch Lightning](https://www.pytorchlightning.ai/).
-I think framework-wise, it works quite well, though it could still be improved (e.g. the options system could be improved with namespacing)

 * `Training` holds the training code.
 The entry point file is `train.py`
   * `Datasets` holds the pytorch datasets and also convenience utilities to create the datasets and dataloaders.
 A dataset is defined as a class inheriting from BaseDataset, with a class name which should be "DatasetNameDataset" where "DatasetName" (but lowercased) will be the name used to refer to the dataset in the options.